Composite Boson Mapping for Lattice Boson Systems

-{\it 2D Bose-Hubbard Model Results.}-- We start with benchmark calculations describing the insulating Mott phase in the first lobe corresponding to a density per site of $\rho=1$ and cluster size of $2\times 2$.
-Within this phase, the structure of the Hartree transformation $U$ and the CB condensed fraction $ \sigma^{2}$ are $\mu$-independent.
-The structure of the condensed CB dictated by $U^0$ is a linear combination of cluster states with $N=4$ physical bosons.
-The CB fluctuations are pairs of \textit{particle} $\left(N=5\right)$ and \textit{hole} $\left(N=3\right)$ physical bosonic states.
+{\it 2D Bose-Hubbard Model Results.}-- We start with benchmark calculations based on $2\times 2$ clusters describing the first Mott lobe characterized by a fixed density per site $\rho=1$.
+Within this phase, the structure of the unitary transformation $U$ and the CB condensed fraction $ \sigma^{2}$ are $\mu$-independent.
+The structure of the condensed CB, dictated by $U^0$, is a linear combination of cluster states with $\vert\mathbf{n}\vert=4$.
+The relevant CB fluctuations are pairs of \textit{particle} $\left(\vert\mathbf{n}\vert=5\right)$ and \textit{hole} $\left(\vert\mathbf{n}\vert=3\right)$ cluster states.
 In addition, particle- and hole-like excitation eigenvalues have a linear dependence on the chemical potential for fixed $t$.
-Both excitations cross each other at the \textit{ particle-hole symmetry line}, where the gap is doubly degenerate.
+Both excitations cross each other at the \textit{ p-h symmetry line}, where the gap is doubly degenerate.
 The edges of the first Mott lobe are determined by the vanishing of the gap, indicating the appearance of a Goldstone mode at $\mathbf{k=0}$ related to the $U(1)$ symmetry breaking in the superfluid.
-Fig. 1 shows the phase diagram of the Bose-Hubbard model in three different CB mean field approximations.
-The $0^{th}$ order approximation neglects fluctuations and solves the Hartree equations exclusively.
-The edges of the Mott lobe are determined in this case by a deviation from the density $\rho=1$.
-This $0^{th}$ order approximation is equivalent to the cluster mean field calculations of Refs. \cite{Pek, Danshi, Multisite}.
-The $2^{nd}$ and $4^{th}$ order approximations incorporate fluctuations by means of a self-consistent solution of the Bogoliubov (\ref{RPA}) plus Hartree (\ref{h}) equations linked by the physical condition (\ref{Constraint}).
-The $2^{nd}$ order approximation neglects two-body interactions between fluctuating bosons, while the $4^{th}$ order solves the three coupled equations in full.
-As the approximation order increases, CBMFT shows clear convergence towards QMC.
-Also shown in Fig. 1 is the extension of the particle-hole line to the superfluid phase characterized by density $\rho=1$.